 When Malu is applied to the hands, it is called Lima.

-Lima markings are necessary to serve a ceremonial drink called Kava.
+Lima markings are necessary to serve a ceremonial mix called Kava.

-The drink is derived from the root of the sacred Kava bush and is not made for consumption outside of the ceremony.
+The mix is derived from the root of the sacred Kava bush and is not used outside of the ceremony.

 Samoan ‘ava ceremonies serve to give a person a new title, welcome someone into the community, or say goodbye.

-The drink can have a narcotic effect and put a person in a trance-like state.
+The mix can put a person in a trance-like state.

 It is thought of as something of a truth serum when open communication is important.

 - The Two Sisters